tyzbit/numerifides/README.md

 full block that matches the query, and verify it.
 To look this data up again, a SPV node can issue a new query to many nodes and simply ensure it matches the previous block the node downloaded.

+Plugins can be written to interface the client into any legacy lookup standard such as creating a virtual Certificate Authority for the system that vouches for certificates looked up via Numerifides.

 # Economic rationale: